 Every diver is familiar with nitrogen narcosis.
 Under pressure, inert gasses like nitrogen interfere with the nervous system.
 This causes a number of problems for divers.
 Narcosis is often described as a euphoric feeling.
 However, it can also manifest as paranoia, anxiety, nervousness, and difficulty concentrating.
 But we can minimize narcosis by limiting the amount of nitrogen in our breathing gas.
 In order to do this, we add helium to our gas to reduce the nitrogen content.
 Such gas mixes are called "trimix."
 Helitrox is one type of trimix.
-Helitrox Diver certification allows you to use a maximum of 20% helium in your breathing gas.
+Helitrox Diver certification allows you to use up to 35% helium in your breathing gas.
 You can plan and conduct dives to a maximum depth of 150'.

 The course can be taught as a stand alone for those divers already certified as Adv.
 Nitrox Divers, or it may be combined with Adv.
 Nitrox/Deco Procedures.
 By combining the three courses, you will be able to: